 When there is a location or departmental code change for capital assets, the transferring department's Property Manager should approve the Property Change Form (PC 213).

-2. When assistance is required for the physical move of tagged property, the Property Change Form (PC 213) should be completed with the exception of the receiving department's Property Manager's signature, and submitted to Property Services.
-Property Services will pick up the property and give the transferring department a copy of the Property Change Form (PC 213) with the signature of the mover.
+2. When assistance is required for the physical move of tagged property, the Property Change Form (PC 213) should be completed with the exception of the receiving department's Property Manager's signature, and submitted to Accounting & Property Services.
+Accounting & Property Services will pick up the property and give the transferring department a copy of the Property Change Form (PC 213) with the signature of the mover.
 This copy should be retained by the transferring department as proof of release.
 Upon delivery, the receiving department's Property Manager or designee should sign as receiving the property and retain a copy of the Property Change Form (PC 213).

-3. When assistance is not required for the physical move of tagged property, the transferring department's Property Manager must approve the Property Change Form (PC 213), obtain the signature of the receiving department's Property Manager, and then submit the original Form to Property Services.
+3. When assistance is not required for the physical move of tagged property, the transferring department's Property Manager must approve the Property Change Form (PC 213), obtain the signature of the receiving department's Property Manager, and then submit the original Form to Accounting & Property Services.
 Each department's Property Manager should retain a copy of the completed Form.

 4. Building Services should be contacted for assistance when the move consists of only untagged property (excluding transfers to Surplus); a Property Change Form (PC 213) is not required.